 From the ADK features list, check following:

-- User State Migration tool (USMT) – set of tools to migrate user data between systems
+- User State Migration tool (USMT) – set of tools to migrate user data between different computers and domains.

 Run Windows ADK installation.

-We are ready to start configuring MDT 2013.
+We are ready to MDT 2013 start configuring.
 Launch Deployment Workbench console, right click on Deployment Share and create new once (New Deployment Share).

 Using Deployment Share Wizard select deployment share path (C:\DeploymentShare).